flytbase/flytdocs/source/docs/FlytPOD/Hardware_specifications.rst

 1. Power Button
 ^^^^^^^^^^^^^^^

-Pressing the power button for 3 sec turns off FlytPOD.
+Gently pressing the power button turns off FlytPOD.
 The RGB LED turns to amber upon shutting down.
 After that you can remove power supply.
+You can switch on FlytPOD again by pressing the Power button for 1 second.

 .. note:: Please be patient while the system shuts down.
 It may take a few seconds for the system to shut down completely.